-- 6% of current levy July 1, 2025
+- 6% of the current tax levy on July 1 of the current tax year

-- 6% of current levy August 1, 2025
+- 6% of the current tax levy on August 1 of the current tax year

 Municipal Taxes

-Provincial Requisitions
+Provincial Downloading

 Education Property Tax

-Seniors’ Housing
+Seniors’ housing

 Designated Industrial Property Tax